Keyfactor/azurekeyvault-orchestrator/README.md

 #### Store the Server Credentials in Keyfactor

 The first thing we'll need to do is store the server credentials that will be used by the extension.
-The combination of fields required to interact with the Azure KeyVault are:
+The combination of fields required to interact with the Azure Keyvault are:

 - Subscription ID
 - Tenant (or Directory) ID